 Records.
-All documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, videotapes, digital files, electronic files, or other documentary material, regardless of physical form or characteristics, collected or generated as a result of a report or investigation of abuse or retaliation pursuant to M.G.L. c.
+All documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, videotapes, digital files, electronic files, or other documentary material, regardless of physical form or characteristics, collected or generated as a result of a report or investigation of Abuse or retaliation pursuant to M.G.L. c.
 19C.
 Such records shall not be considered "public records" and the disclosure of the material and data contained therein shall be limited to the extent required by M.G.L. c.
-19C, § 3, c.
+19C, §§ 3 and 15, c.
 66, c.
 66A, and c.
 4, § 7, cl.
 26.

 Referral Agency.
 An agency of the Commonwealth that receives from the Commission a report of Abuse of a Person with a Disability in order to perform investigations, protective service assessments, or to provide Protective Services pursuant to M.G.L. c.
 19C, §§ 4, 5 and 6.

+Registry.
+The registry of Care Providers against whom the Commission has made a substantiated finding of Registrable Abuse as organized under M.G.L. c.
+19C, §15.

+Registrable Abuse.
+An Act or Omission of a Care Provider that results in Serious Physical Injury or Serious Emotional Injury or constitutes Abuse Per Se of a Person with an Intellectual Disability or a Person with a Developmental Disability between the ages of 18 and 59.
+Registrable Abuse shall not include instances in which the Commission, after review of an objection under 118 CMR 14.02 (3), issues a decision pursuant to 118 CMR 14.02 (4) (b) 2, that upon weighing the conduct of the Care Provider and its outcome, the Commission determines that the incident was isolated and unlikely to reoccur and that the Care Provider is fit to provide services or supports to persons with intellectual or developmental disabilities.

 Reportable Condition.
 A Serious Physical Injury or Serious Emotional Injury incurred by a Person with a Disability and for which there is Reasonable Cause to Believe resulted from the Act or Omission of a Caretaker or an Act or Omission of a Caretaker that a reporter has Reasonable Cause to Believe constitutes Abuse Per Se.

 Screener.
 A Commission employee who determines the urgency and nature of each report of alleged Abuse received by the Commission and who refers it for investigation and/or Protective Services pursuant to M.G.L. c.
 19C, § 4 and 118 CMR.

 Serious Emotional Injury.
-An injury to the intellectual functioning or emotional state of a Person with a Disability caused by either the verbal or nonverbal conduct of a Caretaker, including but not limited to, coercion; harassment; the inappropriate isolation of a Person with a Disability from family, friends or regular activity; and verbal assault, including but not limited to, ridiculing, intimidating, yelling or swearing.
-A Serious Emotional Injury is evidenced by an observable and measurable reduction in the person's ability to function from the person's customary range of performance or customary behavior including, but not limited to, a state of anxiety, fear, depression or withdrawal; or the development of post-traumatic stress disorder, including but not limited to, symptoms resulting from being forced to engage in un-assented to sexual activity.
+An injury to the intellectual functioning or emotional state of a Person with a Disability including but not limited to, coercion; harassment; the inappropriate isolation of a Person with a Disability from family, friends or regular activity; and verbal assault, including but not limited to, ridiculing, intimidating, yelling or swearing.
+A Serious Emotional Injury is evidenced by an observable and measurable reduction in the person's ability to function from the person's customary range of performance or customary behavior including, but not limited to, a state of anxiety, fear, depression or withdrawal; or the development of post-traumatic stress disorder, including but not limited to, symptoms resulting from being forced to engage in nonconsensual sexual activity.

-2.02: continued

 Commentary.
-A Serious Emotional Injury is determined by examining the effect of the Act or Omission of the Caretaker(s) upon the ability of the Person with a Disability to function.
 Finding a reduction of function is not solely dependent upon the duration of the reduction.
 The fact that the resulting reduction of function from the person's customary range of performance or customary behavior does not extend for a particular period of time does not preclude a finding that a Serious Emotional Injury has occurred.
 The length of time the reduction in function lasts must be evaluated in conjunction with the severity of the reduction in function in determining whether a Serious Emotional Injury has occurred.